pyobs/pyobs-docs/source/basicusage.rst

       class: pyobs.comm.xmpp.XmppComm
       jid: some_module@my.domain.com

-More details about this can be found in the :doc:`comm` section.
+More details about this can be found in the :doc:`auxiliary/comm` section.